-If you have a staircase facing the front door, you need to know how to calm and ground the incoming energy
+If you have a staircase facing the front door, you need to calm the incoming energy in order to create peaceful energy in your home

 The main door is called the Mouth of Chi in feng shui, this is how the house absorbs its much needed energy nourishment.
 When a staircase is facing the front door directly, the feng shui energy rushes up quickly to either the lower, or the higher floor, thus leaving the main floor with little energy.